tofarr/servey/README.md

 Why not include explicit caching?
 The more I think about this the more I think it is needed.

+Authentication vs Authorization

+Default implementation mostly meant to be as annoying as possible while still working

 Why not include graphql?

 TODO: